 Until 2018, Ogilvy Group UK was the umbrella for a collection of ten separate units which worked together to offer fully integrated "360 Degree Branding" for clients.
 However, despite the historical prominence of the main Ogilvy (or previously Ogilvy & Mather) advertising agency, the real powerhouse of the UK group was arguably its direct and digital division OgilvyOne.
 A new global strategy adopted in 2017 across the whole Ogilvy network prompted the merger of most of those separate fiefdoms into a single full-service entity.
 In the case of Ogilvy UK it caused considerable turbulence at an agency that has long struggled with a revolving door of top managers.
 Annette King, chief executive of Ogilvy Group UK since 2014 and a senior OgilvyOne staffer since 2000, resigned unexpectedly to join Publicis Groupe as UK country leader.
 She was eventually replaced by Michael Frohlich, previously CEO of Ogilvy PR across the EMEA region, but a succession of other senior managers departed in the months following King's resignation and the divisional consolidation.
+Dede Laurentino is chief creative officer.
 Despite the upheaval there seems to have been no apparent impact on financial performance.
-Ogilvy & Mather Group Holdings, which serves as the parent of all local activities, reported turnover of £266m in 2017, up slightly on the year before, along with higher profits at both gross and net level.
-Nielsen (in Campaign) estimated a 35% increase in billings to £229m, pushing Ogilvy back into the UK Top Ten for the first time since 2011.
+In 2017, Ogilvy regained a place among the UK Top Ten agencies by billings for the first time in six years.
+For 2018, Nielsen (in Campaign) estimated billings of £222m, down slightly but still among the Top Ten.
+Ogilvy & Mather Group Holdings, which serves as the parent of all local activities, reported turnover of £238m in 2018, gross profit of £115m and net profit of £29.5m.
 The enlarged central Ogilvy business still has a handful of satellite units, notably branding agency Coley Porter Bell, and continues to work closely with other WPP entities like Geometry and Hogarth.
 The Ogilvy brand was introduced to the UK for the first time in 1965, when David Ogilvy returned to London to acquire the first of the two British agencies which had backed the launch of his Ogilvy & Mather agency in New York a decade earlier.
 Mather & Crowther became the London office of Ogilvy & Mather in 1965; SH Benson was absorbed in 1972.

 Which clients does Ogilvy UK handle?
 Find out more from the Adbrands Account Assignments database